Moroccan-Spiced Skirt Steak

 Transfer steak to a cutting board and let it rest, covered, for 5 to 10 minutes.

-Slice steak and serve with warm lentils.
+Slice steak and serve with kale salad.
 Enjoy!

 I think the lentils could have used more flavoring, but I now realize I forgot to combine the roasted veggies with the lentils and add the sherry vinegar.
 I just had the lentils and veggies separate.
 They were hearty but plain.
 The tofu steaks were flavorful.
 Worked well for leftovers.0 Helpful